 Other scholars affirm that Nagarjuna was a Mahayanist who adhered primarily to the Hinayana canon.
 The attribution of specific texts to Nagarjuna is not straightforward.
 The only work universally agreed upon as his own is the Karika.
-Yet some credit him with over a dozen works.
+Yet some scholars credit him with over a dozen works.
 The Mahayanist attribution is strongly related to the authenticity of these texts.
 That attribution is favoured in Christian Lindtner, Nagarjuniana (1987).

-The translator Edward Conze was partial to the “Perfection of Wisdom” texts, known in Sanskrit as Prajnaparamita.
+The translator Edward Conze was partial to the Perfection of Wisdom texts, known in Sanskrit as Prajnaparamita.
 See, e. g., Conze, The Prajnaparamita Literature (1960).
-There have been other scholars who are sceptical of such Mahayana sutras which claim to be Buddha Word.
-The presentation evidences a clear sense of competition with Hinayana antecedents, and this has raised provocative questions about the rivalry between various sects implicated.
-Yet some commentators take the conventional view that all this was a normal development in which a religious tradition with a larger scope was in process of supplanting a more limited one.
+Other scholars are sceptical of such Mahayana sutras claiming to be Buddha Word.
+The presentation evidences a clear sense of competition with Hinayana antecedents; this has raised provocative questions about the rivalry between various sects implicated.
+Some commentators take the conventional view that the conflict was a normal development in which a religious tradition with a larger scope was in process of supplanting a more limited one.

-In a subsequent book, Professor Kalupahana complained at the insistence of his critics that dependence on the Karika alone for an understanding of Nagarjuna is an error.
-The critics had argued that Nagarjuna’s philosophy must be assessed in the light of “all the works attributed to him, rightly or wrongly, whether they represent his early writings or his later ones.”
+In a subsequent book, Professor Kalupahana complained at the insistence of his critics that dependence on the Karika alone for understanding Nagarjuna is an error.
+The critics argued that Nagarjuna’s philosophy must be assessed in the light of “all the works attributed to him, rightly or wrongly, whether they represent his early writings or his later ones.”
 Kalupahana responds that the Karika was the last major work of Nagarjuna, and “as such, it supersedes any other work he may have compiled during his early years” (Kalupahana, A History of Buddhist Philosophy, 1992; Indian edn, Banarsidass 1994, p.
 259 note 9).

-The Madhyamaka tradition was mediated to China, and was strongly sustained by the Tibetan version of Mahayana, meaning the monastic preservation of Indian texts that gained a hallowed term of survival in a different environment.
+The Madhyamaka tradition was mediated to China, and strongly sustained by the Tibetan version of Mahayana, meaning the monastic preservation of Indian texts gaining a hallowed term of survival in a different environment.
 Legends developed about the origins of Madhyamaka transmission, elaborated by the Tibetan chroniclers Bu-ston and Taranatha.
 Nagarjuna was credited with treatises relating to the Tantric tradition, but these are several centuries later than the Karika.

 20.6 Vajrayana Traditions of India and Tibet